All right, news roundup information overload hour.

 Again, it was very Joe Biden-ish.

-And unfortunately, the people of Pennsylvania now have the most radical human being ever voted into the United States Senate, maybe a close second is Raphael Warnock.
+And unfortunately, the people of Pennsylvania now have the most radical human being ever voted into the United States Senate.

-Did people really factor in whether or not they'll have a senator that's that's capable and up to the job and the task of being senator?
+Did people really factor in whether or not they'll have a senator that's capable and up to the job and the task of being senator?

-You're gonna vote for a Democrat because the Democrat's gonna be a rubber stamp for the new Green Deal, radical socialism, a rubber stamp for defund dismantle, no bail laws, a rubber stamp for open borders, a rubber stamp for no domestic energy production, and you know, the net result is only gonna get worse for we the people.
+You're going to vote for a Democrat because a Democrat's going to be a rubber stamp for the new Green Deal, radical socialism, a rubber stamp for defund dismantle, no bail laws, a rubber stamp for open borders, a rubber stamp for no domestic energy production.

 I don't expect him to change a thing.

-Uh, we did not predict this red wave.
+We did not predict this red wave.

 We did just the opposite.